trance1st/JSONP1.1-DEMO/Readme.md

 >  See the class JsonStreamsExample for more examples.

->  Solve the exercise described in JsonStreamsExercise.txt (use the class JsonStreamsExerciseSolution for solution)
+>  Solve the exercise described in JsonStreamsExercise.txt (use the class JsonStreamsExercise to solve)

 >  There is an extra exercise in the sub-package 'extra'.
 See file JsonStreamsMapExercise.txt

 ##### 6 - Process big JSON files

-In all the above examples, when you load and JsonObject or JsonArray, the whole document is loaded into memory.
+In all the above examples, when you load a JsonObject or JsonArray, the whole document is loaded into memory.

 To solve the memory problem, the JsonParser class uses the streaming model to parse a JSON.